Vyral/ryan-ahearn/_posts/2019-01-31-how-and-why-we-break-the-rules-of-real-estate.md

   clients’ success.
 enclosure:
 pullquote: >-
-  By subverting these rules, we at the Ryan Ahearn team are far better equipped to assist you, our clients, than we would be if we fell in line with the status quo.
+  By subverting these rules, we at the Ryan Ahearn Team are far better equipped to assist you, our clients, than we would be if we fell in line with the status quo.
 enclosure_type: video/mp4